Xilin-Jiang/ATM/README.md

 phecode_data <- icd2phecode(HES_icd10_example)
 ```

-`icd2phecode` maps ICD-10 or ICD-10-CM codes to the Phecodes; when there are multiple Phecodes for one ICD-10/ICD-10-CM, it will map to the Phecode that are collects the largest number of ICD-10 codes (this aims to reduce the number of Phecodes in the data, which is always good for comorbidity analysis).
-You should remove all marks such as period and only keeps number and capital letters of the ICD-10 codes for the input data.
+`icd2phecode` maps ICD-10 or ICD-10-CM codes to the Phecodes; when one ICD-10/ICD-10-CM is mapped to multiple Phecodes, it will choose the Phecode that collects the largest number of ICD-10 codes (to reduce the number of Phecodes in the data, which is always good for comorbidity analysis).
+Before use the function, you should remove all marks such as period in the ICD-10/ICD-10CM coes and only keeps number and capital letters.
 For example, "I25.1" should be changed to "I251".

 ## Inferring disease topics using diagnosis data

-If you have an EHR data with age-at-diagnosis information across many diseases, you could use ATM to infer topic loadings and topic weights.
-Inferring ATM topic loadings is computational expensive, and the inferred topic loadings usually reprents the pattern for the specific data set and should not be extended to other population, unless they were inferred from large comprehensive biobank.If the data set is small and the goal is to infer patient-level topic weights (i.e. assign comorbidity profiles to individuals based on the disedases), please use `loading2weights` in the next section.
-The input data should be format data as HES_age_example; first column is individual ids, second column is the disease code; third column is the age at diagnosis.
+If you have an EHR data set with age-at-diagnosis information across many diseases, you could use ATM to infer topic loadings and topic weights.
+Inferring ATM topic loadings is computational expensive, and the inferred topic loadings usually represents the pattern for the specific data set and should not be extended to other populations, unless they were inferred from large comprehensive biobanks and mapped to populations with similar healthcare system.
+If the data set is small and the goal is to infer patient-level topic weights (i.e. assign comorbidity profiles to individuals based on their diseases), please use `loading2weights` in the next section.
+The input data should be formatted as `HES_age_example`; first column is individual ids, second column is the disease code; third column is the age-at-diagnosis.

 One reason that ATM inference is computational expensive is that you need to run multiple models to choose the best number of disease topics in the dataset.
-ATM does not automatically choose the best number of topics as each model (of different topic numbers) should be run in parallel and you should compare the [ELBO](https://en.wikipedia.org/wiki/Evidence_lower_bound) to choose the best fit.
-In the following example, `topic_num` is the number of topics ( $K$ in [math details](#generative-process-of-atm) section), which in a common EHR data you should choose between 5 to 15; `CVB_num` is the number of runs, where multiple ATM inferences will be performed and the best run will be returned, you are recommend to choose larger number for this if computational power permitting (default is 10);  `ATM_results$multiple_run_ELBO_compare` in the following section provides the ELBOs  of all the runs (i.e. for `CVB_num=10` you will get 10 ELBOs), the run with highest ELBOs is kept.
+ATM does not automatically choose the best number of topics as each model (of different topic numbers) should be run in parallel and you should compare the [ELBO](https://en.wikipedia.org/wiki/Evidence_lower_bound) or *prediction odds ratio* (discussed below) to choose the best fit.
+In the following example, `topic_num` is the number of topics ( $K$ in [math details](#generative-process-of-atm) section), which for a common EHR data you should choose between 5 to 15; `CVB_num` is the number of random model initialisations, where multiple ATM inferences will be performed and the best model fit will be returned; you are recommended to choose larger number for this parameter if computational power permitting (default is 10);  `ATM_results$multiple_run_ELBO_compare` in the following section provides the ELBOs of all the runs (i.e. for `CVB_num=10` you will get 10 ELBOs), the run with highest ELBO is kept.
 Use `?wrapper_ATM` to get the details of the function.

 ```r
 # head(HES_age_example)